 Noirah had never been inside a private residence like this.
 It seemed there were things everywhere, pieces of furniture covered in cloth, and electronic terminals with pieces of cloth on them too, and cluttered shelves, and lights, and curtains, and rugs, and windows, and potted plants.
-The air smelled strange, like nothing she’d ever smelt before.
+The air smelled strange, a completely unfamiliar scent.
 She thought it was kind of pretty, and she liked how soft the sofa was, but she felt out of place.

 At the edge of the sofa Noirah saw a loose datapad.
 She picked it up and flicked it on.
 To her shock, she saw a picture of herself and Master Simms.